Cerenaut/bilateral-brain/README.md

 Guide to the folder structure:

+- Classification:
+Train one single hemispheres at a time.

 - Hemishperes:
 Combine the hemispheres and train and test only the last layers.

-- Classification:
-Train one single hemispheres at a time.

 **Preparation**

+Download [CIFAR100](https://www.cs.toronto.edu/~kriz/cifar.html) for python, and put it in your chosen folder.

-Download CIFAR100 and run the `prepare_cifar.py` script to create the broad and narrow dataset folders.
+Modify `prepare_cifar.py` to refer to your data location, and run the script to create the broad and narrow dataset folders.

 Each folder has a `config.yaml` which you can use configure the experiment.
 In particular, set the path to dataset and checkpoints there.